tufke/Spring-Boot-Stack-Exchange-Service/README.md

 java -Djava.net.useSystemProxies=true -jar stackservice-1.0-SNAPSHOT.jar
 ```

-When the server is running you can test the service with the Swagger-UI:
+When the server is running you can test the service with the **Swagger-UI**:
 ```
 http://localhost:8080/swagger-ui.html
 ```

-the api documentation is available in openapi.json format:
+the api documentation is available in **openapi.json** format:
 ```
 http://localhost:8080/v3/api-docs
 ```

-A truststore is available in src/main/resources/keystore.
+A truststore is available in `src/main/resources/keystore`.
 Add a signed certificate in the truststore for the https url you want to get a xml file from. if you don't have such a certificate use http or enable the accept all truststore in application.properties.
 If you add a certificate with keytool make sure it is signed by an authorized CA in the top of the certificate chain (available in cacerts keystore of your jre).

 test the service after adding the certificate by starting the service like this (not tested yet):
 ```